osisoft/PI-Adapter/V1/Technical support and feedback.md

 ## Technical support

-For technical assistance on OSIsoft adapters, contact OSIsoft Technical Support through the [OSIsoft Customer Portal](https://my.osisoft.com/).
+For technical assistance on OSIsoft adapters, contact OSIsoft Technical Support through the [OSIsoft Customer Portal](https://customers.osisoft.com/s/createcase).
 We can help you identify the problem, provide workarounds and address any concerns you may have.
 Remote access to your facilities may be necessary during the session.

 **Note:**  You must have an account set up in the [OSIsoft Customer Portal](https://my.osisoft.com/) before you can open a case.
 If you do not have a portal account, see [How to Get a Login to OSIsoft Customer Portal](https://explore.osisoft.com/myosisoft-customer-portal/how-to-get-a-login).

+Alternatively, you can also call OSIsoft Technical Support at +1 510-297-5828.

 When you contact OSIsoft Technical Support, be prepared to provide this information:
 - Product name, version, and build numbers